 - To place among the top 10% of marathon runners in the U.S., you would need to finish faster than 3 hours and 24 minutes.

-- According to Runner's World, a leading running magazine, the world's top 10 marathons are:
+- According to Runner's World, a leading running magazine, these are some of the world's top marathons and the average finish time.

 Ultramarathon Race Statistics

 - Ultramarathon races cover distances beyond 26.2 miles, such as 50 and 100 miles.
 Ultramarathon running has increased in popularity by about 345% over the last 10 years, according to RunRepeat.

 - 23% of ultra runners are women, compared to 14% 23 years ago.